Why North Dakota:

 Around 4:30, it was time to go, so I walked over to my car and drove the 3 ½ hours back to Minneapolis.

-Did I enjoy my time in North Dakota?
-Absolutely and I wouldn’t have changed a thing about this weekend.
+Legendary it is not, but I really enjoyed my time in North Dakota.
+The state has a boring reputation, but if you are willing to look, there are plenty of things to do.
 Next time, I would go further west to check out Bismark, the Enchanted Highway, and Theodore Roosevelt National Park.